jonaskaz/lsd-portfolio/quality.md

 ## Testing

 ### Mother Nature
 Mother nature is written using interfaces which allows for robust unit testing.
 The mockgen library is used which creates mock interfaces where the behavior can be defined within a test.
-This allows interdependent components to be tested individually by mocking dependencies.
-This is especially in the http package which allows us to mock any http request in a test.
+This allows interdependent components to be tested individually by mocking dependencies ([example](https://github.com/Olin-Hydro/mother-nature/blob/main/tests/main_test.go)).
+This is especially useful in the http package which allows us to mock any http request in a test ([link](https://github.com/Olin-Hydro/mother-nature/blob/main/mocks/http.go)).

 ### Data API
 FastAPI comes with a built in test client which we used for testing the Data API.
 For testing each route a test database is used, and the collections created in the tests are removed at the end of the testing.
+[Testing Example](https://github.com/Olin-Hydro/hydrangea/blob/main/App/server/tests/test_gardens.py)

 The other services in our architecture are still in early development and testing procedures are being developed.